nkonts/replication-the-virtue-of-complexity-in-return-prediction/README.md

 *Note: I did not observe different results with inv() vs. pinv().*

-This formula (notice that the division by `T` is missing) is equivalent to the sklearn ridge regression but orders of magnitude slower (*numpy: 6mins, Sklearn: 45ms*)
+This formula (notice that the division by `T` is missing) is equivalent to the sklearn ridge regression but orders of magnitude slower compared to sklearn (*numpy: 6 mins, Sklearn: 45 ms*)
 >```beta = np.linalg.pinv(z*np.identity(nr_cols) +  (S.T @ S)) @ (R @ S)```

-We can adjust multiply Ridge.alpha with `T` to get full equivalence:
+We can adjust Ridge.alpha with `T` to get full equivalence between a manual numpy calculation and the more optimized code from sklearn:

 ```
    np.linalg.pinv(z*np.identity(nr_cols) +  (S.T @ S)/T) @ (R @ S)/T